The Queen City, City of Light

 - Erie Canal Harbor Central Wharf Next to the Naval Museum, recently redeveloped into a nice boardwalk along the waterfront, retaining some old industrial structures such as swing bridges of the original end point of Erie Canal.
 Main Street runs along the eastern side all the way northeast through the entire downtown.
 Erie Canal Harbor Station of the light rail serves as the southern terminus.

 - Edward M. Cotter The world’s oldest active fireboat.
 Originally built in 1900 for the Buffalo Fire Department.
-She can be seen by the harbor, by Ohio Street.
+She can be seen by the harbour, by Ohio Street.
 If you continue ahead along the riverside on South Park Avenue, passing the light rail depot, then you come to the dock.
 Listed a National Historic Landmark of the United States.

 - Main Street and Church Street One of a series of avenues perfectly planned creating the famous urban structure designed by Joseph Ellicott of grand squares and orthogonal grid street system.
 Many of the major sights are long this street, and the light rail serves it all along free of charge until it becomes underground after Theatre District.